Norris Wright Cuney: Career

 Cuney's career rose with Galveston's growth as a port and progressive city.
 In 1870 he was appointed first sergeant-at-arms of the Texas Legislature.
 He befriended the Republican governor Edmund J. Davis.
 He was appointed as a state delegate to the 1872 Republican National Convention and served in this role for the next two decades, attending every convention until 1892.

 In 1871, Cuney's interest in educational opportunities for blacks led to his appointment as one of the school directors for Galveston County.
 The biracial Reconstruction-era legislature established a public school system in Texas for the first time, and the state was setting it up.
 Cuney worked to ensure that tax allocations guaranteed education for black students in the segregated system.

 Cuney was appointed head of the Galveston chapter of the Union League in 1871.
-As George T. Ruby left Texas politics, Cuney gained much of his clout without some of his negative associations.
+As George T. Ruby left Texas politics, Cuney gained much of his notoriety as succeeding president of Texas House of Councils.
 Ruby had been strongly connected to unpopular Reconstruction programs.
 In 1873, Cuney was appointed secretary of the Republican State Executive Committee.
 That same year he presided over the Texas convention of black leaders in Brenham.

 In 1872, Cuney was appointed as the federal inspector of customs for the Port of Galveston and revenue inspector at Sabine Pass.
 Cuney became a popular figure in the community.
 As reform efforts in the city were pushed forward by the community's business leaders, including the Galveston Cotton Exchange garnering support for harbor improvements, Cuney was asked to participate.

 This was a period of dramatic growth in the South and nationally of black fraternal organizations, part of the political organizing by freedmen.
 While not active in any church, Cuney joined Amity Lodge #4 The Most Worshipful National Grand Lodge of Free & Accepted Ancient York Rite Masons, National Compact.
 He recruited new members and contributed to the growth of Prince Hall Freemasonry in Texas.
 Black lodges were not recognized by Freemasonry in the United States, which banned people of color, until the last decade of the 20th century.
 In 1875, Cuney was elected the first Grand Master of the Most Worshipful Grand Lodge, Free and Accepted Ancient York Masons of the State of Texas, known today as the Most Worshipful Prince Hall Grand Lodge of Texas.
 Cuney also was involved with the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia and the Grand United Order of Odd Fellows in America.